jacobzouzou/es6/readme.md

 ## Run action
   ### From dispatch
-      dispatch(addItem("item title"));
+      dispatch(addItem("Hello Redux !"));

   ### From dispatch function:
-    const dispatchAddItem=(title)=> dispatch(addItem("item title"));
+    const dispatchAddItem=(title)=> dispatch(addItem(title));
-    dispatchAddItem("React js");
+    dispatchAddItem("Hello Redux World !");

 ## Reducer (can be multiple)
-Pure function that takes args and return output without changing input or anything else.
+Reducer is pure JS function which takes args and returns output without changing input or anything else.
-Pure function that calculates next state, base on previous state. it returns a new state which replace the previous one.
+Pure function calculates next state based on previous state, and returns a new state to replace the previous one.

-## Never mutate its args
+## Never mutate function args
-- Never mutate the sate: create new with: Object.assign({},...);
+- Never mutate the sate: create new state with  `Object.assign({},...)`.
-- No side effect: no api call to change anything
+- No side effect: no api call to change anything.
-- Never call no pure function to change something: example "Date.now(),..."
+- Never call no pure function as `Date.now(),...` to change something.

-### Example
+### Examples
-    //for one state
+  For only one state

     const title = (state = '', action) => {
       if (action.type === 'CHANGE_LIST_TITLE') {